 Visiting the Farm

 Visitors are welcome to visit the farm at any time on an informal basis and enjoy the walking routes, any of the outdoor activities or take a more strenuous walk up the hills to spot the Highland Cows.
 There is no need to request a visit or to book for this.
 Visitors are very welcoming to pop in to our Brasserie for refreshments or food during opening hours.

 If you would like a personal tour of the farm or would like to arrange a group tour, please contact our office via telephone on 0131 445 2239 (Option 3) or via our Contact Us page and this can be arranged accordingly.

 We can happily accommodate school groups wishing to visit the farm.
 Please contact our office via telephone on 0131 445 2239 (Option 3) or via our Contact Us page and this can be arranged accordingly.

 Example of what can be included in a farm tour:

 - Walking tour of the farm.
-To include the unique Swanston Village with its early 18th Century thatched cottages, Swanston Cottage where Robert Louis Stevenson spent much of his early years with his family and a visit to see the farm animals including the free range hens, flock of sheep and our lovely Highland Cows.
+To include the unique Swanston Village with its early 18th Century thatched cottages, Swanston Cottage where Robert Louis Stevenson spent much of his early years with his family and a visit to see the farm animals including the free range hens and our lovely Highland Cows.

 - 1, 2 or 3 course lunch or dinner at Swanston Brasserie. À la carte or buffet options are available.
 Guests will dine with stunning views over our historical 18 hole golf course, the City of Edinburgh, the Pentland Hills, The Firth of Forth and out towards the East Lothian coastline.